-Do you know how many teeth you have right now?
-As a kid your tooth-count changes all the time, since you’re losing teeth and growing new ones.
-So our friend Isha I. asked, how many teeth are there in the world?
-Well, of the 8 billion people out there, about 7 billion have their final 28 teeth, or 32 if their wisdom teeth came in.
-If it’s 30 on average, that gives us 210 billion teeth.
-If we guess that the 1 billion kids still growing teeth average 10 each, that gives us another 10 billion.
-But what about all our toothy animal friends?
-Mammals like dogs, cats, beavers and raccoons all have teeth.
-So do a lot of fish: sharks have 50-100 teeth at any time.
-It’s safe to say there are at least trillions of teeth out there – and probably not enough toothbrushes for them all!
+How many teeth are out there in the world?
+Well, of the 8 billion people out there, about 7 billion have their final 28 teeth, or 32 with wisdom teeth.
+Let’s call it 30 – that gives us 210 billion teeth.
+Then if about 1 billion kids still growing teeth have 10 each, that’s another 10 billion.
+But what about all our toothy animal friends – dogs, cats, beavers, raccoons…and sharks, who have 50-100 teeth at any time.
+There are trillions of teeth out there – and probably not enough toothbrushes!

 Wee ones: Look in a mirror.
 How many teeth can you see?
 Count as many as you can!

 Little kids: If you have 4 teeth on top and 4 teeth on the bottom facing them, how many teeth do you have?
 Bonus: If you then lose 2 teeth, grow 3 more teeth, lose another tooth, and then grow 2 more, how many teeth do you have now?

 Big kids: If there are 210 billion grown-up teeth out there and 10 billion kid teeth, how many teeth is that?
 Bonus: If you start with 2 teeth and end up with 32 teeth, how many times does your number of teeth double?

 The sky’s the limit: If at a party every kid has 10 teeth and every grown-up has 28, how many of each must you have if there are 114 teeth in the room?